greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

     $ plcontainer runtime-backup -f plcontainer202-backup.xml
     ```

-2. Use the Greenplum Database `gppkg` utility with the `-u` option to update the PL/Container language extension.
+2. Use the Greenplum Database `gppkg` utility with the `install` option to update the PL/Container language extension using the latest package.
 For example, the following command updates the PL/Container language extension to version 2.2.0 on a Linux system:

     ```
-    $ gppkg -u plcontainer-2.2.0-gp7-rhel8_x86_64.gppkg
+    $ gppkg install plcontainer-2.2.0-gp7-rhel8_x86_64.gppkg
     ```

 3. Source the Greenplum Database environment file `$GPHOME/greenplum_path.sh`.